Our Story

 John Steward

-John is a project management professional with experience in the telecommunication, energy and construction fields.
-John holds a Professional Project Management (PMP) designation and has a Bachelor’s Degree in Construction Management and is a Red Seal Carpenter.
+John is a seasoned project management professional with a wealth of experience spanning the telecommunication, energy, and construction sectors.
+Holding a Professional Project Management (PMP) designation, he also boasts a Bachelor’s Degree in Construction Management and is a Red Seal Carpenter.

-John most recently oversaw the planning and successful installation of 11 remote work camps over an 800km stretch, providing telecommunication services and support.
-Other projects he managed include peripheral work on Site C Dam, project coordination for the Town of Smithers Airport Expansion & Fire Department buildings and multiple pipeline projects.
-John is skilled in scheduling, budgeting, planning, communication, construction, telecom and pipeline construction.
+In his most recent role, John successfully oversaw the planning and installation of 11 remote work camps across an 800km stretch, delivering essential telecommunication services and support.
+His diverse portfolio includes managing projects such as peripheral work on the Site C Dam, coordinating the Town of Smithers Airport Expansion and Fire Department buildings, and overseeing multiple pipeline projects.
+John excels in a range of skills including scheduling, budgeting, planning, communication, and construction, particularly in telecom and pipeline construction.

 Jyotpreet (Preet) Kaur